jank-lang/jank/README.md

   (x float)
   (y float))
 ```
 User-defined datatypes are supported, in the form of structs.
 Structs may contain any number of members, all of which are public (as in C).
 Structs may also be generic.
 Unlike C++, but like C, structs may not have member functions.
-Instead, functions should be designed in a generic manner and may be overloaded for certain types.
+Instead, functions should be designed in a generic manner and may be overloaded/specialized for certain types.

 ```
 (struct name
   (first string "John")
   (last string "Doe"))
 ```
 Struct members may be given a default value.
-If a member doesn't have a default value, one must be provided at the time of initialization; no uninitialized variables are allowed.
+If a member doesn't have a default value, one must be provided at the time of initialization; the compiler will make sure no variables are uninitialized.

 ## Variables
 ```